mazwat/mazwat.github.io/making-circuits-lm.md

 *fig 3. - Resistance Calculation*

-You won't necessarily have the exact resistor in your Arduino Kit, but you just want to round up to the closest resistor in your pack when you actually physically wire in this together.
+You won't necessarily have the exact resistor in your Arduino Kit, but you just want to round up to the closest resistor in your pack when you actually physically wire this together.

 ![Simple Circuit with resistor](images/rc-simple-resistor.png) *fig 4. - Simple Circuit with Resistor*\